kettanaito/react-advanced-form/docs/validation/rules.md

 A rule resolver function must always return a `boolean`, stating that the current state of the field satisfies the rule.

 ## Priority
-Validation rules are executed by a certain priority.
+Validation rules are executed in a certain order and priority.

 ### Context priority
 A synchronous rule declared under [`Field.props.rule`](../components/Field/props/rule.md) has the highest priority and is executed first, if present.

 ### Selector priority
-There are two kinds of validation selectors:
+There are two kinds of field selectors:

-* `name`
-* `type`

-Name-specific validation rules always have higher priority over type-specific rules.
-That means whenever name-specific rule rejects, any following type-specific rules *will not be executed*.
+* `name` selectors allow to reference a field by its name.
+These have the highest priority in the validation schema and are executed first.
+Whenever a name-specific rule rejects, any type-specific rules for the same field *will not* be executed.
+* `type` selectors reference a field by its type.
+These are complimentary to the name-specific rules, and are executed after them.

 ## Named rules
 Each rule may have its own unique name: